Richard Garland

 Charles Richard Garland Jr. (July 7, 1927 – May 24, 1969) was an American film, stage and television actor.
-He was known for playing the recurring role of Constable Clay Horton in CBS's television series Lassie from 1954 to 1956.
+He was perhaps best known for playing constable Clay Horton in the American children's adventure television series Lassie from 1954 to 1956.

 Life and career

 Garland was born in Mineral Wells, Texas.
 He began his career in 1951, first appearing in the stage play Dark of the Moon at the Circle in the Square Theatre.

 Garland made his film debut in 1951 in the film Week-End with Father.
 He then made an appearance in the 1952 film The Cimarron Kid.
 Garland played Big Jim Moore in the film.
 In the same year, he appeared in the films The Battle at Apache Pass, Red Ball Express, Scarlet Angel, Untamed Frontier, Son of Ali Baba, and Torpedo Alley.

 Later film appearances included Forever Female (1953), The Desperado (1954), The Man from Bitter Ridge (1955), Friendly Persuasion (1956), My Gun Is Quick (1957), 13 Fighting Men (1960), Panic in Year Zero!
 (1962), and Mutiny in Outer Space (1965).
 His final credit was from the 1966 film The Chase.

 Garland made his television debut in the situation comedy series My Little Margie in 1953.
 He also made appearances in the western television series The Adventures of Kit Carson.